abdulaleem2000/Resume-Builder/README.md

 3) run npm install command in both frontend and api folder.
 4) run server and frontend by writing npm start.

+# Contributions:
+I welcome contributions from developers who are passionate about web development, natural language processing, and user experience.
+Whether you want to add new features, improve existing functionalities, or fix bugs, your contributions are valuable to make this resume builder even better.